 Sealants are highly effective in preventing dental caries to keep teeth healthy and strong.
 Adults experiencing reduced saliva secretion, with no dental decay or fillings in their molars may also benefit from dental sealants.
 Discuss with your dentist if molar sealants are a good option for cavity prevention.

 Get back on track with good dental habits.
 Prioritize oral health care and resume regular dental exams.
 Request an appointment online or call 1 (855) 4 NO FEARS today to set up a dental exam and discuss any dental concerns related to cavities or tooth decay.
-We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, Greensburg, and Jennerstown.
+We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, and Greensburg.